 - Checking that the country of the customer's IP address matches your country.
 All transactions from an IP address where the country is different from yours are declined.

 - Blocking the sending of the automatic evening remittance to give you time to identify fraudulent transactions so as not to debit the cards that have been carded.
-Blocking automatic remittance is an option.
 This involves all webshop transactions of the day.
-If the distributor does not wish to penalise the debit time, they should not activate this option.
-In this case, the remittance is sent as usual with the risk of remitting fraudulent transactions.

 When the defence system is triggered, alert e-mails are sent to the distributor's contacts and to the WL Sips customer service in order to prevent a carding attack from happening.
 It is the distributor's responsibility to warn you.

 The list of contacts can be configured at the distributor's level.

 - the defence system trigger time